OsvaldoTA1/AFRL-Project-UI-Redesign/README.md

 *TrustVest does NOT offer real investment advice and should you feel like you need some, we recommend seeing a licensed financial advisor.*

 ## How to Install
+1. Open the terminal in your IDE and navigate to where you want the project located.

-1. Clone the repository:
+2. Clone the repository, in your terminal run:
    ```
    git clone https://github.com/Fabeo10/AFRL-Project.git
    ```

-2. Navigate to the project directory:
+3. Navigate to the project directory:
    ```
-   cd AFRL
+   cd AFRL_Project
    ```

-3. Create a virtual environment:
+4. Create a virtual environment:
    ```
    python3 -m venv myenv
    ```

-4. Activate the virtual environment:
+5. Activate the virtual environment:
    - On Mac/Linux:
      ```
      source myenv/bin/activate
      ```

-5. Install the requirements:
+6. Install the requirements:
    ```
    pip install -r requirements.txt
-   ```

-6. Open the codebase with your IDE
-   - Visual Studio Code:
-      ```
-      code .
    ```

 7. In the main directory, create a file named `cred.py`